Gender Bias in Academic Conferences

 In Beijing at the 15th International Congress of Quantum Chemistry conference in 2015, all 29 of the speakers and honorary chairs were male (Arnold, 2015).
 As a result, a petition was introduced and signed by over 1,500 scientists.

 According to the National Science Foundation, 50.6% of PhDs in the sciences in the U.S. were awarded to women, so why is it that they are not represented proportionately at conferences?
 (Arnold, 2015).
-Many scientists boycott these conferences to raise awareness of this issue in hopes that dwindling numbers of attendees might perhaps persuade measures to be put into place to establish a more equitable and diverse environment.
+Some scientists now boycott these conferences to raise awareness of this issue; hoping that dwindling numbers of attendees might perhaps persuade measures to be put into place to establish a more equitable and diverse environment.

 Less exposure for women essentially means that they are less likely to achieve higher positions in their fields (Kempston, 2018).
 If women aren’t getting recognition for their work, how are they supposed to secure prestigious positions in their fields of choice?
 Academic conferences provide an excellent opportunity for academics to showcase their work; with gender-biased conference practices, women’s research and applied work are rendered invisible.